mechanomy/modelicaExamples/README.md

 # modelexe
-Repository of Example Modelica models, pull requests welcome.
+A repository of Modelica models, pull requests welcome.

 See also:
 * [Modelica By Example]( http://github.com/mtiller/ModelicaBook )